Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Conclusions

 \section{Conclusions}

-In this work, we considered the strongly convex stochastic optimization problem and proposed three classes of variance reduced stochastic gradient descent algorithms (unaccelerated, accelerated, and heavy ball methods), where the unavailable exact gradient is approximated by an increasing batch of sampled gradients.
-We then establish convergent rate and complexity guarantees.
+In this work, we considered the strongly convex stochastic optimization problem and proposed three classes of variance reduced stochastic gradient algorithms (unaccelerated, accelerated, and heavy ball methods), where the unavailable exact gradient is approximated by an increasing batch of sampled gradients.
+We then establish rate and complexity guarantees.
 Further, we establish amongst the first formal central limit theorems for all the three schemes when the batch-size increased at either a geometric or a polynomial rate.
 The covariance matrix specifies how problem structure (including the strong convexity parameter, the Lipschitz constant, and the Hessian matrix) and distribution of gradient noise influences the algorithm performance.
 In addition, we provide an avenue to construct the confidence region of the optimal solution based on the central limit theorems.
-Finally, we apply the proposed schemes to the stochastic parameter estimation problem to validate our theoretical findings.
+The paper concludes with an application of the proposed schemes to the stochastic parameter estimation problem to validate our theoretical findings.
+Yet much remains to be understood about the how one may develop analogs of such statements in constrained and nonsmooth regimes.
+One avenue for addressing such challenges is via a smoothing framework~\cite{beck17fom} whereby a stochastic gradient update is taken with respect to a smoothed objective and the smoothing parameter is progressively reduced (cf.~\cite{jalilzadeh2018optimal}).
+It is also of interest to explore whether the central limit result on the function value can be obtained under weaker conditions.
+Finally, we intend to examine if confidence regions can be designed based on the batch-means method~\cite{zhu2019constructing} when generating independent trials is expensive.

 \cprime{$'$}